Food & Drink|March 19, 2026|12 min read

 • Budget: ¥1,000-¥2,000 per person

-• Halal status: Muslim-owned.
-Halal-certified ingredients.
-No pork, no alcohol
+• Halal status: Halal-certified.
+No pork, no alcohol.
+Prayer room on the second floor

 • English menu: Yes